ntnhut/LeetSolve/docs/source/String/08_STR_804_Unique_Morse_Code_Words.md

 ## [Problem statement](https://leetcode.com/problems/unique-morse-code-words/)

-International Morse Code defines a standard encoding where each letter is mapped to a series of dots and dashes, as follows:
+The problem involves International Morse Code, which defines a standard way to encode letters with dots and dashes.
+Each English letter corresponds to a specific sequence in Morse Code, and a full table mapping each letter is provided.

-* `'a'` maps to `".-"`,
-* `'b'` maps to `"-..."`,
-* `'c'` maps to `"-.-."`, and so on.
+For instance, `'a'` is encoded as `".-"`, `'b'` as `"-..."`, and so on.

-For convenience, the full table for the `26` letters of the English alphabet is given below:
+The full table for the `26` letters of the English alphabet is given below:

 ```text
 [".-", "-...", "-.-.", "-..", ".", "..-.", "--.",